What can we help with?

 How does BuildVision help subcontractors?

-BuildVision gives subs a single place to manage equipment selections, submittals, and procurement across all active projects and GC relationships.
-Send RFQs to your supplier network, receive structured quotes, and level bids.
-All project activity is organized by job with role-based permissions.
+One place to manage equipment selections, submittals, and procurement across all your active projects and GC relationships.
+Send RFQs to your reps, get structured quotes back, and level bids.

 Do I need my GC to be on BuildVision for it to be useful?

-No. Subs can use BuildVision independently to manage their own procurement workflow.
+No. Subs can use BuildVision independently.
 The network value increases as more project participants join, but it works standalone.

 Can I manage multiple GCs and projects in one place?

 Yes.
-Manage multiple GC relationships and projects simultaneously inside one BuildVision account.
 All activity is organized by job with role-based permissions controlling what each party can see.

 Will BuildVision replace my equipment reps?